RayhanShajib/Atomic-Health/README.md

 ## Changes and Revisions

-Any changes or revisions to the project scope must be agreed upon in writing by both parties.
+Any changes or revisions to the project scope must be agreed upon in writing by both parties.# atomic-health
+# atomic-health
+# atomic-health
+# atomic-health
+# atomic-health